TheOllix/PixelMapIcons/README.md

 ### Changelog
 ---

-#### Latest - 1.4.0
+#### Latest - 1.4.1
+    - I messed up the icons IDs, should be fixed now

+<details>
+<summary>Previous changelogs (Click to expand)</summary>

+#### 1.4.0
     - Added all ores that were missing
     - Added a more natural version of each ore
     - Added a new lava inspired dragon egg

-<details>
-<summary>Previous changelogs (Click to expand)</summary>

 #### 1.3.0
     - Added 5 mountains themed pins for a total of 50
 #### 1.2.1